ocaml-gospel/gospel/docs/docs/language/logical.md

 (*@ function powm (x y m: integer) : integer = mod (pow x y) m *)
 ```

-Such a definition may be recursive.
-In this case, the `rec` keyword is
+Both predicate definitions and function definitions may be
-necessary.
+recursive.
+A recursive definition requires the `rec` keyword like in OCaml:

 ```ocaml
 (*@ predicate rec is_sorted_list (l: int list) = match l with